aezarebski/epi-sim/ARCHITECTURE.md

 simulation models already provided in the `Epidemic.Model` submodules.
 For the most part, writing a new epidemic model revolves around definining the `randomEvent` function.

+### Time

+For absolute times there is the `AbsoluteTime` type and for differences between times there is the `TimeDelta` type.
+For quantities that vary across time the `Timed` type is a way to represent piecewise constant functions and there are several helper functions to query these objects.